Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 • Ability to implement innovations

-• Position of the technology used compared to other suppliers
+• Position of the applied technology compared to other providers

-What methods are used to check the criteria?
+Which methods are used to evaluate the criteria?

-In the scoring method, points are awarded for different criteria.
-If necessary, the criteria can also be weighted.
-The points are then added up at the end.
-The supplier with the highest number of points wins.
-This procedure is used particularly in the life sciences sectors.
+In the scoring model, points are assigned to different criteria.
+If needed, the criteria can also be weighted.
+At the end, all points are added up – the supplier with the highest score wins.
+This method is particularly common in the life sciences industries.

 Strengths and weaknesses profile